What is spam?

 Some unwanted email is NOT spam

 If it is a legitimate mailing that you’ve been subscribed to, then don’t mark it as spam.
-Instead, try one of the following:-
+Instead, try one of the following: do not provide login credentials if you ever hit a unsubscbe link this could indicate the email is a phishing attempt.

 If there is an “Unsubscribe” link, follow it for instructions.